Wisława Szymborska: Death and last works

 Surrounded by friends and relatives, Szymborska died peacefully of lung cancer in her sleep at home in Kraków in 2012, aged 88.
 She was working on new poetry at the time of her death, but was unable to arrange her final poems for publication in the way she wanted.
 Her last poetry was published later in 2012.
 In 2013, the Wisława Szymborska Award was established in honour of her legacy.

+In 2024, the Wisława Szymborska Foundation president Michał Rusinek signed an agreement with Polskie Radio's OFF Radio Krakow for the rights to use her voice recordings for generated speech to be used for an interview-like programme.
+The programme, broadcast on 29 October that year, was swiftly condemned by both Polish audiences and media producers.

 Themes

 Szymborska frequently employed literary devices such as ironic precision, paradox, contradiction, and understatement to illuminate philosophical themes and obsessions.
 Many of her poems feature war and terrorism.

 She wrote from unusual points of view, such as a cat in the newly empty apartment of its dead owner.
 Her reputation rests on a relatively small body of work, fewer than 350 poems.
 When asked why she had published so few poems, she said, "I have a trash can in my home".